Course Description

 Participation

 A portion of the grade is reserved for class participation, which has both an objective and subjective component.
 Partial credit is objectively assigned to class attendance (see also the absence policy below).
-The remaining credit is subjectively assigned based on active involvement in technical discussions such as asking questions, providing clarifications, and sharing opinions or experiences either in class or on Piazza.
-The instructor will track student participation through the semester and holistically assign participation grades (low/medium/high) at the end of the semester.
+The remaining credit is subjectively assigned based on active involvement in technical discussions such as asking questions, providing clarifications, and sharing opinions or experiences either in class.
+The instructor will track student participation through the semester and holistically assign participation grades (low/medium/high) through the end of the semester.

 Course Project